Key Elements of a Successful Telematics Implementation

 Fleets should be prepared to dedicate time and resources to the initial account set-up, this effort will pay off month over month with the delivery of actionable data-insights for ongoing fleet optimization.

 Fleet managers should identify pain-points and areas for improvement, and readily share that information with their prospective telematics partners.
-Even without the granularity of telematics data, fleet managers are often aware of at least a few key performance areas they’d like to improve, such as idle times, data gaps, underutilized vehicles, etc. If a fleet manager can identify and openly communicate their greatest needs based on what they know about their operations, telematics providers can match them with hardware and software tools to gain further insight, validate their suspicions, and identify actions that can result in cost-savings and operational efficiencies.
+Even without the granularity of telematics data, fleet managers are often aware of at least a few key performance areas they’d like to improve, such as idle times, data gaps, underutilized vehicles, etc. If a fleet manager can identify and openly communicate their greatest needs based on what they know about their operations, telematics providers can match them with hardware and fleet EV telematics tools to gain further insight, validate their suspicions, and identify actions that can result in cost-savings and operational efficiencies.

 Please visit this Case Study about the California Department of Conservation fleet to see how the right solution and right provider can result in immediate fleet payback.